Viking Wind participates in UN conference

 UN Security Council

-The Security Council was created with the intention that it would be the main guardian of world peace.
-While the General Assembly can discuss all issues, the Security Council only deals with issues of peace and security.
+The Security Council was created with the intention that it would be the primary guardian of world peace.
+While the General Assembly can discuss all issues, the Security Council only deals with matters of peace and security.
 All UN members have committed to abide by the decisions of the Security Council.

 The Security Council has 15 members.
 Five of these are permanent members: France, China, Russia, the United Kingdom and the United States.
-The other ten non-permanent members are elected by the General Assembly for two-year terms.
+The General Assembly elects the other ten non-permanent members for two-year terms.
 Their election takes into account the requirement for equitable geographical representation.

 Who are the peacekeepers/blue helmets

-The blue helmets are military personnel for the UN, but have been provided by national armies from around the world.
+The blue helmets are military personnel from the UN, but are also provided by national armies from around the world.
 All military personnel working under the blue helmet are first and foremost members of their own national armies and are seconded or loaned by their governments to work with the UN.
 Any request to work militarily for the UN is processed within an applicant's own country first.
 The UN does not have its own military force.

 The UN has more than 121,780 UN uniformed personnel (military and police) coming from more than 110 different countries.
-They come from nations large and small, rich and poor.
+They come from nations of all sizes, ranging from large to small, and from rich to poor.
 They bring different cultures and experiences to the job, but they are united in their determination to promote peace in the world.

 Source: https://unric.org/da/sikkerhedsraadet/